 war, John had business dealings with his oldest son William and in 1880 John gave James power of attorney to sell all

 of his property in Carroll and Benton County Tennessee.

 In 1871 John sued James J. Pinkston, the father-in-law of his son Thomas.
 The suit was about a debt dating back before

 the Civil War.
 John won the suit but he had to pay court cost.

 John and Matilda continued to prosper after the war and in 1880 sold their property and moved to Nashville, Arkansas.

 Several years earlier John had purchase land in Arkansas.
-His sons William and James had moved to Arkansas 20 years
+His sons William R. and James W. had moved to Arkansas 20

 - John Norwood's Last Will and Testament